 After your dog’s sports massage session your animal may need to go to the bathroom more frequently.
 This is normal and allows the body to continue to release toxins naturally.
 Please provide ample water.
 A short walk after our session will be beneficial to stretch their legs and allow for further tension release.

 Regular massage provides the best results for your pet.
 Introductory, rehabilitative, and senior massage is recommended every 1-2 weeks.
-General maintenance and prevention is recommended on a monthly basis.
+General maintenance and prevention is recommended and may be customized to your animal based on personality, activity level, and need.

 *Disclaimer: Sports Massage and aromatherapy are complementary therapies that are meant to assist self- healing.
 These therapies are not a replacement for veterinary care.
 Massage professionals are not qualified to treat, diagnose, or give a prognosis of any injury or illness.
 Consult your veterinarian for concerns with your animal's health.